Cincinnati Zoo and Botanical Garden: Night Hunters

 The Carnivora Building was built in 1952.
 In 1985, it was renovated to become the Cat House.
 From 2010 to 2011, it was renovated again to become the Night Hunters exhibit.
-It is home to many nocturnal and/or predatory animals previously found in other exhibits throughout the zoo, including aardvarks, aardwolves, binturong, black-footed cats, fishing cats, clouded leopards, common vampire bats, fennec foxes, Indian flying foxes, northern greater galagos, large-spotted genets, ocelots, Pallas's cats, ringtails, a Gambian pouched rat, sand cats, and tawny frogmouths.
+It is home to many nocturnal and/or predatory animals previously found in other exhibits throughout the zoo, including aardvarks, binturong, black-footed cats, fishing cats, clouded leopards, common vampire bats, fennec foxes, Indian flying foxes, large-spotted genets, Pallas's cats, ringtails, a Gambian pouched rat, sand cats, and tawny frogmouths.
 During the day, lights inside the building are kept very low to allow visitors to view the animals in their natural nocturnal habitats.

 Cat Canyon

-Cat Canyon links the Night Hunters experience with the former Tiger Canyon area to include new exhibits for cougars, Malayan tigers, and snow leopards.
-Cat Canyon provides an exciting, sensory adventure into the world of the great feline predators while strengthening the Zoo's commitment to the conservation of threatened species through education and scientific research in the wild and at the zoo.
+Cat Canyon links the Night Hunters exhibit with the former Tiger Canyon area to include new exhibits for cougars, Malayan tigers, and snow leopards.
+Cat Canyon focuses on feline predators, being used to support the conservation of threatened species through education and scientific research in the wild and at the zoo.
 Included at the end of this trail is an exhibit housing Eurasian eagle-owls.